-Watch this short video where sexual assault lawyer David Cantor explains Sexual Assault:
+Watch this short video where certified sex crimes specialist David Cantor explains Sexual Assault:

 Sexual Assault is one of the most severe crimes that a person can be charged with, and the potential punishments are so lengthy that these charges are sometimes referred to as “life-enders.”

 Possible Punishments for Sexual Assault